liquidbuddha/CosmicGeometryToolkit/README.md

 	string $scriptLoc = "/Users/User_Account/Library/Preferences/Autodesk/maya/scripts";

-5) CREATE the following FOLDER in your Maya scripts folder, shown above
+5) CREATE A NEW FOLDER in your Maya scripts folder (location shown above), and rename it...
 - lbsToolkit

 Place the following seven (7) folders into the lbsTookit folder...